 - You can also install screen meshes on your window and door frames to keep the mosquitoes out.
 Buy good quality ones that are less likely to rip as mosquitoes can enter through the smallest openings.
 Remember to fix any tears in the mesh as soon as possible.

-- Reduce their outdoor time during the rainy season; instead introduce them to fun activities in the house like board games, video games and so on.
-If they do go out to play, teach them to avoid areas with bushy foliage and stagnant water.
-Finally, insist that they return before sunset as this is when mosquitoes are most active.
+- Reduce his outdoor time during the rainy season; instead introduce him to fun indoor activities like board games, video games and so on.
+If he does go out to play, teach him to avoid areas with bushy foliage and stagnant water.

-Dengue epidemics are most common tropical zones whose climates allow mosquitoes to thrive.
-They are even more likely in third world countries where public sanitation is given little to no importance.
-Therefore, it is imperative that you take the required precautions to prevent your child from contracting the illness, especially due to the lack of a cure.
-Interestingly, there is a vaccine available for Dengue fever in some Southeast Asian and Latin American countries, but it remains only partially effective.
-Research to develop a vaccine for all the five types of dengue viruses is still ongoing.
+Dengue is common in tropical zones where the climate allows mosquitoes to thrive.
+The epidemic is also more likely to spread in third-world countries where public sanitation is given little or no importance.
+Therefore, it is imperative that you take the required precautions to prevent your child from contracting the disease, especially due to the lack of a cure.
+Interestingly, there is a vaccine available for dengue fever in some Southeast Asian and Latin American countries, but it remains only partially effective.
+Research to develop a vaccine for all five types of dengue viruses is still ongoing.

 Resources and References: